bdsx/bdsx/README.md

 4. Build `bdsx/bdsx-node` with Visual Studio Code.
 And select `tsc watch`.

+5. Run bdsx once to update ini

-5. `npm i -g pkg` to install pkg
+6. `npm i -g pkg` to install pkg

-5. Build `bdsx/bdsx-node` with Visual Studio Code.
+7. Build `bdsx/bdsx-node` with Visual Studio Code.
 And select `Package`.
  It will generate a zip file to `bdsx/release-zip/bdsx-[version].zip`